Green-Software-Foundation/if-plugins/src/lib/divide/README.md

 ### Plugin config

 - `numerator` - a parameter by a specific configured number
-- `denominator` - a parameter by a specific configured number or is the number by which `numerator` is divided
+- `denominator` - a parameter by a specific configured number or the number by which `numerator` is divided
 - `output` - the number to a configured output parameter

 ### Inputs